gstanden/orabuntu-lxc/README.md

 That's all.
 This one command will build Oracle Linux LXC containers, build the OpenvSwitch networks (with VLANs) on whatever IP subnets and domains you specify, put the LXC containers on the OvS networks, build a DNS/DHCP LXC container, configure the containers according to your specifications (configured in the "products" subdirectory).

+Note that although the software is unpacked at /home/username/Downloads, nothing is actually installed there.
+The installation actuall takes place at /opt/olxc/home/username/Downloads which is where the installer puts all installation files.
+Your distribution at /home/username/Downloads remains static during the install.

 You can configure the install in the anylinux-services.sh file.
 Search for {pgroup1, pgroup2, pgroup3} to see the configurable settings.

 When you want to add additional physical hosts you use the "./anylinux-services.GRE.HOST.sh new" script command.
 This script requires configuring SPOKEIP, HUBIP, HubUserAct, HubSudoPwd, and Product variables.
 Note that once you have chosen subnet ranges in anylinux-services.HUB.HOST.sh you need to leave those unchanged when running anylinux-services.GRE.HOST.sh so that the multi-host networking works correctly.